Natural Area Reserves System Hawaii

-The Natural Area Reserves System (NARS) of Hawaii is a statewide attempt to preserve in perpetuity specific land and water areas which support communities, as relatively unmodified as possible, of the natural flora and fauna, as well as geological sites, of Hawaii.
+The Natural Area Reserves System (NARS) of Hawaii is a statewide attempt to preserve in perpetuity, as relatively unmodified as possible, specific land and water areas which support communities of the natural flora and fauna, as well as the geological sites, of Hawaii.

 History

 Established in 1970 by Hawaii Revised Statutes Chapter 195, the system presently consists of 19 reserves on five islands, encompassing more than 109000 acre of the State's ecosystems.
 The diverse areas found in the NARS range from marine and coastal environments to lava flows, tropical rainforests, and even an alpine desert.
 Within these areas one can find rare endemic plants and animals, many of which are on the edge of extinction.

 The Natural Area Reserves System is administered by the Department of Land and Natural Resources, Division of Forestry and Wildlife.
 Currently, management teams are working to control the encroachment of non-native plants and animals which threaten the existence of the natural biota on the reserves.